EGJSERVICES/EGJ-SERVICES-GROUP/README.md

     }

     function getAIResponse(message) {
       // Simulated response.
-Replace with a real ChatGPT API integration as needed. return "I'm here to help!
+Replace with a real ChatGPT API integration if needed. return "I'm here to help!
 Could you please provide more details about your question?";
     }